EPCCed/archer2-intro-package/_episodes/08-nextsteps.md

 barriers and difficulties may lie and have further questions on how you can start using and/or trying ARCHER2 for your work.

-This session is designed to give you the opportunity to explore these questions and issues.
-The instructors and helpers on the course will be on hand to answer your questions and discuss next steps with you.
+This optional session is designed to give you the opportunity to explore these questions and issues.
+You can attempt this session in your own time and if you have any questions you can contact the instructors via the email on the course index page.

 > ## Potential discussions
 >